-The evaluation team also identified additional documentation released in October 2020 and not covered in the SEM Best Practices report to address NREs, from IPMVP’s Application Guide on Non-Routine Events and Adjustments which are relevant and should also be incorporated into the SEM program design in Connecticut, where applicable.
+The evaluation team also identified additional documentation released in October 2020 and not covered in the SEM Best Practices report to address NREs, from IPMVP’s Application Guide on Non-Routine Events and Adjustments, which are relevant and should also be incorporated into the SEM program design in Connecticut, where applicable.
 In the event NREs are detected and are deemed to be significant compared to the initial model assessment, IPMVP provides procedures for various NRA methods that must be used before switching to the bottom-up calculation approach.
 The Connecticut utilities must review the NRE application guide and adopt the most appropriate NRA method based on when the impacts from NRE begin, i.e., baseline/implementation/reporting period.

 Modeling strategies and goodness of fit

 The SEM Best Practices Report and utility program guides are referenced as being useful to help determine appropriate modeling strategies and goodness of fit.
-While there may be some vagueness associated with determining the best modeling strategy and goodness of fit, the two cited resources were named by implementers to provide helpful guidance.
-Continuing to follow best practices will position implementers for success in developing energy savings estimates with acceptable levels of uncertainty.
+While there may be some vagueness associated with determining the best modeling strategy and goodness of fit, the two cited resources were named by implementation vendors to provide helpful guidance.
+Continuing to follow best practices will position implementation vendors for success in developing energy savings estimates with acceptable levels of uncertainty.

-Program staff and implementer interviews
+Utility program staff and implementation vendor interviews

-Program staff deferred to implementers to provide input on modeling strategies and how they determine whether the model fits the data well (i.e., how they assess goodness of fit of a statistical model).
+Utility program staff deferred to implementation vendors to provide input on modeling strategies and how they determine whether the model fits the data well (i.e., how they assess goodness of fit of a statistical model).

-Implementers generally followed best practices when modeling energy savings.
-Interviewed implementers reported that goodness of fit metrics and modeling strategies followed recommendations provided in the SEM Best Practices Report.
-For example, implementers tested the models to verify that the established standards for mean bias error (MBE) and coefficient of variation of root-mean squared error (CV(RMSE)) as set out by ASHRAE Guideline 14 are met, and whether expected savings exceed the fractional savings uncertainty.
-Implementers also referenced the p-values and general t-statistic metrics which they utilized to validate regression models as recommended in the SEM Best Practices Report.
-One implementer said, “the goal is to meet what was outlined in the [best practices] report.”
-Implementers also identified utility SEM program guides as another source to obtain information on modeling strategies and goodness of fit.
-Implementers often cited that their philosophy was to utilize the simplest model that worked well for each specific case.
+Implementation vendors generally followed best practices when modeling energy savings.
+Interviewed implementation vendors reported that goodness of fit metrics and modeling strategies followed recommendations provided in the SEM Best Practices Report.
+For example, implementation vendors tested the models to verify that the established standards for mean bias error (MBE) and coefficient of variation of root-mean squared error (CV(RMSE)) as set out by ASHRAE Guideline 14 are met, and whether expected savings exceed the fractional savings uncertainty.
+Implementation vendors also referenced the p-values and general t-statistic metrics which they utilized to validate regression models as recommended in the SEM Best Practices Report.
+One implementation vendor said, “the goal is to meet what was outlined in the [best practices] report.”
+Implementation vendors also identified utility SEM program guides as another source to obtain information on modeling strategies and goodness of fit.
+Implementation vendors often cited that their philosophy was to utilize the simplest model that worked well for each specific case.

-Implementers conceded that there is some vagueness regarding the goodness of fit threshold criteria.
-For example, in one scenario, an implementer noted that the R-square of 0.75 and above indicates the model fits the data well, but one site realized a value of 0.74.
+Implementation vendors conceded that there is some vagueness regarding the goodness of fit threshold criteria.
+For example, in one scenario, an implementation vendor noted that the R-square of 0.75 and above indicates the model fits the data well, but one site realized a value of 0.74.
 In cases like this, the participant models were not technically meeting the threshold.

 Participant and partial participant interviews

-The participant and partial participant interviews did not cover modeling of energy savings because implementers conduct the modeling.
+The participant and partial participant interviews did not cover modeling of energy savings because implementation vendors conduct the modeling.

 Comparison to best practices findings

-Implementer interviews revealed a reliance on following the SEM Best Practices Report to determine appropriate modeling strategies and goodness of fit.
-However, the program staff should provide additional clarity to implementors that MBE, CV(RMSE) and FSU are the most important goodness of fit tests and achieving an R-square of 0.75 is not always essential.
-Additionally, review of program material confirmed that implementers are reviewing model validity via the performance statistics (e.g., p-values).
+Implementation vendor interviews revealed a reliance on following the SEM Best Practices Report to determine appropriate modeling strategies and goodness of fit.
+However, the utility program staff should provide additional clarity to implementors that MBE, CV(RMSE), and FSU are the most important goodness of fit tests and achieving an R-square of 0.75 is not always essential.
+Additionally, review of program material confirmed that implementation vendors are reviewing model validity via the performance statistics (e.g., p-values).

-Top down vs. bottom-up savings calculations
+Top-down vs. bottom-up savings calculations